 Whatever the weather, all through the year I have been known to drink far too much coffee during the day and wine at night – never water.

-All that changed when I got my hands on a 2.2 litre container from The Big Bottle Co and I finally began to drink more water.
+All that changed when I got my hands on a 2.2 litre container bottle to keep on my desk; I finally began to drink more water.

 The NHS recommends drinking 1.2 litres per day, or six to eight glasses.
 So when I got my hands on the massive bright pink bottle, I set a target to drink one a day.